ncatlab/nlab-content/pages/1151.md

   \,.
 $$

-This bigrading is traditionally considered in [[motivic cohomology]] where the line object is that of [[A1-homotopy theory]], but the general construction depneds only on the presence of a line object.
+This bigrading is traditionally considered in [[motivic cohomology]] where the line object is that of [[A1-homotopy theory]], but the general construction depends only on the presence and choice of an [[interval object]].

 +-- {: .query}